 Have a spa day.

 I’ll take a spa day any day.
-However, making a day out of it with your man would be a fun outing!
+However, making a day out of it with your man would be fun!
 Get a couple’s massage, a mani-pedi, or a facial in a Zen spa resort or popular local spa.
 Being pregnant and frazzled over the preparation of having a baby is already reason enough for some pampering, but to do it together is even better.

 Each write a letter to baby.

 So many emotions surround having a baby – the unknown, the excitement, the anticipation, the unexplained love.
 It would be a special thing to document all those feelings on pen and paper!
-Take a night for both of you to write a letter to your baby, sharing what’s on your heart and mind at the moment.
+Take a night for both of you to write a letter to your unborn baby, sharing what’s on your heart and mind at the moment.
 It would be such a gift for your child to look back on those words and realize how much you both loved them before they were ever born.

 Do something fancy before baby arrives.

 Be spontaneously sexy

-Before baby arrives, have the time of your lives in the bedroom!
+Before baby arrives, have the time of your life in the bedroom!
 Use the countdown of weeks as a fun motivator to enjoy each other between the sheets, on the kitchen counter, in the laundry room, and/or in the shower.
 Either way, be spontaneous and sexy.
 It will bring you closer than you can ever imagine.

 Dream about the future.

 Fast forward to the end of my own story.
 My husband and I now have two beautiful children – a daughter and a son.
 Even though I had those fears I mentioned before our daughter was born, they all disappeared when we laid eyes on her.
 Because of our enormous love for her, it didn’t take away our love for each other – instead, it magnified it.
 The time we spent alone before she was born and the moments we spend now as a family are beyond cherished.